menghaining/SLVHound/README.md

 # SLVHound
-A tool for checking authentication vulnerabilities
+A tool for checking session lingering vulnerabilities